Tommy Sherwood: What is your name and major?

 TS: What do you want to do post-graduation?

-So, after graduation, I will take a gap year while applying to law school, taking the LSAT, and then law school in the next academic year.
+So, after graduation, I’ll take a gap year while applying to law school, taking the LSAT, and then go to law school in the next academic year.
 So, I want to get into the law.
-I still need to decide what area of the law, like a practice group within a firm.
-I now practice the law, which is something that you know.
-It happens gradually, but I want to get into the law, corporate litigation or mergers and acquisitions, private equity, and all that’s interesting.
-And one day, I’ll pivot to something that I like, like political journalism, but that’s far.
-There’s a lot down the line right now.
+I’m still not sure what area of the law–which my mentor tells me is fine.
+From what I hear, its perfectly normal to go into law school not knowing what area you want to practice in–your classes will help you figure that out.
+Anyway, I may like to pivot to something like political journalism, but that’s far down the line.

 TS: Are you involved in any clubs, organizations, or sports on campus?
 If so, what are your roles there?